-As you know by now, I really love to spend time in my kitchen.
-When I moved into my first apartment more than 20 years ago, I was living on a really tight budget and the only way I was able to stock my kitchen with utensils was to buy cheap ones at the grocery store.
-When my $1 wooden spoon broke the very first time I used it, I learned that you really get what you pay for.
+As you know by now, I really love to spend time in the kitchen.
+When I moved into my first apartment more than 20 years ago, I was living on a really tight budget and the only way I was able to stock my kitchen with utensils was to buy really cheap ones at the grocery store.
+When my $1 wooden spoon broke the very fist time I used it, I learned that you really get what you pan for.

-I managed to make-do for a while, but as soon as I was able, I started replacing the inexpensive wooden spoons with higher quality woods like walnut, cherry, olive, maple, bamboo.
-Some of these replacements are more than 10 years old so they've been well worth the investment, but I have to confess, I don't baby my wooden utensils at all.
-As a matter of fact, I totally abuse them.
-I let them soak overnight in the sink and I regularly run them through the heavy-duty cycle of my dishwasher.
-I know you're gasping, but it's true.
+I managed to make-do for a while, but as soon as I was able, I started replacing all of my inexpensive wooden spoons with higher quality woods like walnut, cherry, olive, maple, bamboo.
+Some of these replacements are more than 10 years old so they've been well worth the investment.
 I attribute their longevity to their quality, and to the fact that I spend a few minutes a couple of times a year maintaining and protecting them so they stay in tip-top shape.
-Here's what I do.
+Here's what I do:

 I start with a variety pack of sandpaper.
-I cut the 9x11-inch sheets into small pieces that are easier for me to handle.
-The variety pack contains 220, 320, and 400-grit papers.
+I cut the sheets into small pieces that are easier for me to handle.
+My variety pack contains 220, 320, and 400-grit papers.

-When the utensils are buffed smooth, I use a damp cloth to remove all traces of sandpaper dust and allow them to dry completely before I move to the next step.
+After the utensils are buffed smooth, I use a damp cloth to remove all traces of sandpaper dust and allow them to dry completely before I move on to the next step.

 Okay, here's my secret - Mineral Oil.
-I've used more expensive bees wax/mineral oil blends, but this $4 bottle of plain ole mineral oil works perfectly well.
+I've used more expensive bees wax/mineral oil blends, but an inexpensive bottle of plain ole mineral oil works perfectly well.

-Just in case you're thinking what I think you're thinking... don't be tempted to use cooking oil - it will eventually turn rancid.
-Reminds me of the time we were invited to a friend's house for dinner and we were served salad in rancid wooden bowls - it was nauseating.
+IMPORTANT: Just in case you're thinking what I think you're thinking... don't be tempted to use cooking oil - it will eventually turn rancid.
+Ugh, that reminds me of the time we were invited to a friend's house for dinner and we were served salad in sticky, rancid wooden bowls - it was nauseating.
 Don't let that happen to you!